Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 Listening to your body is key to practicing yoga at home and you should never try to forcibly shoe-horn yourself into a yoga pose.
 The Instagram photos may look good, but you run the risk of an injury by trying to push your body when it’s not ready.
 It’s also likely that you will abandon your home practice as the disappointment inevitably sets in.

 Whilst progress on the mat may be more gradual at this stage of life, you will learn to understand your body and its changing needs by tuning in and being respectful of its limitations.
-Most importantly, yoga teaches us the importance of compassion and patience to ourself as well as others: so always be gentle on yourself and listen to your body.
+Most importantly, yoga teaches us the importance of compassion and how to love yourself at this stage of life. so always be gentle on yourself and listen to your body.

 Conclusion: